Welcome to Transfers! This view is your troubleshooting interface.

 - Green with check icon is for operations that have reached the "completed" stage with no errors

-- Yellow with exclamation icon is for operations that have completed with errors.
+- Yellow with exclamation icon is for operations that have been completed with errors.

 - Red with x icon is for computers that were interrupted before reaching the "completed" stage.